Sandalwood Death

-Sandalwood Death (檀香刑) is a 2001 novel by Nobel prize-winning author Mo Yan.
+Sandalwood Death (檀香刑) is a 2001 novel by Nobel Prize in Literature winning author Mo Yan.
 The English version, translated by Howard Goldblatt, was released in 2013 by the University of Oklahoma Press.

 Plot summary

+The novel addresses violence and chaos during the Boxer Rebellion.

-Maoqiang (猫腔) opera singer Sun Bing, a leader of the Boxer Rebellion, is sentenced to death for attacking at the hands of his daughter's father-in-law, an executioner known for killing by "sandalwood death," a slow method of punishment in which the victim is skewered with a cured sandalwood rod.
+Maoqiang (茂腔) opera singer Sun Bing, a leader of the Boxer Rebellion, is sentenced to death for attacking at the hands of his daughter's father-in-law, an executioner known for killing by "sandalwood death," a slow method of punishment in which the victim is skewered with a cured sandalwood rod.

 In his author's note, Yan writes that he had difficulty telling friends what his book was about, eventually electing to tell them it was "all about sound."

+Background and Social Context

+Mo Yan’s historical novel Sandalwood Death is set against the backdrop of the Boxer Uprising (1898-1900).
+According to the scholar Adrea Riemenschnitter, “The story challenges the ingrained dualism between foreign, modern imperialism and nationalist forms of rationality, and pre-modern, local patterns of behavior and thought.”

+Mo Yan is particularly interested in the social class of his fictional characters and how others view them.
+For example, Zhao Xiaojia the husband of Meiniang, the novel’s main female character, is ostracized and looked down upon not only for being a butcher but also for being a fool.

+So too is Meiniang herself, who because of her poor background does not have bound feet.
+As she says, “Big feet are the only thing holding me back.”